storacha/freeway/README.md

 [[env.YOUR_USERNAME.kv_namespaces]]
 binding = "AUTH_TOKEN_METADATA"
-id = "YOUR_TOKEN" //FIXME how to obtain this token?
+id = "YOUR_TOKEN" // Listed when you create the binding or you can see it in the Cloudflare dashboard when you browser KV namespaces
 ```

 5. Start local server